PauloCoelhoP5/ra-language-portuguese/README.md

-# Portuguese Translations for react-admin (Custom Fork)
+# Portuguese Translations for react-admin

 Customized Portuguese translations for [react-admin](https://github.com/marmelab/react-admin), the frontend framework for building admin applications on top of REST services.